Savvy Seunghee continues her success with BA International Scholarship

 Seunghee Lee is one of the first recipients of the Bachelor of Arts International Scholarship, which awards high-achieving commencing students who have completed / graduated from secondary school from 7 countries fee remission throughout their degree.

 Seunghee (Angela) Lee is one of the first recipients of the Bachelor of Arts International Scholarship, which awards high achieving commencing students from India, Sri Lanka, Japan, South Korea, Myanmar, Vietnam and Thailand up to 50% fee remission throughout their entire degree.

 The Bachelor of Arts International Scholarship is available to applicants from eligible countries for the Bachelor of Arts and does not require a separate application.
-Applicants must have their application submitted by 31 March with completed documentation submitted by 30 April.
+You will be automatically considered for this award for or for Semester 2 entry if you apply by 31 March.

 We caught up with Angela to see how she is adjusting to life in Melbourne studying the Bachelor of Arts, with a double major in Psychology and Media Communications.

 What attracted you to Melbourne and The University of Melbourne?

 I was instantly drawn to Melbourne by the vibrant visual arts scene on campus and in the city.
 In coming to Melbourne, I can pursue my hobbies such as attending music gigs, art galleries, theatre and other festivals.
 I love that the campus has a balance between nature and the city.

 How are your classes going?

 I love all of them as I have chosen subjects I am really interested in learning: Law in Society; International Politics; Mind Brain & Behaviour; and Media Identity & Everyday Life.